 Ir para o conteúdo

-The ICT Electronic Government survey has been conducted every two years since 2013, for the purpose of investigating the incorporation of ICT in government organizations in Brazil.
+The ICT in Government survey (formerly known as ICT Electronic Government) has been conducted every two years since 2013, for the purpose of investigating the incorporation of information and communication technologies (ICT) in government organizations in Brazil.
 Use of ICT in the public sector can serve as a means to expand access to public services, make governments more transparent, and enable citizen participation.
-To analyze this situation, ICT managers are interviewed, as well as those responsible for the digital content of government organizations from the three levels of government (federal, state and municipal) and from the executive, legislative and judicial branches, as well as the Public Prosecutor's Office.
+To analyze this situation, ICT managers are interviewed, as well as those responsible for the digital content of government organizations from the three levels of government (federal, state, and municipal) and from the executive, legislative and judicial branches, as well as the Public Prosecutor's Office.

 In 2010, a special edition of the survey was conducted.
 This edition investigated the use of electronic government services by citizens and enterprises in Brazil, mapping access opportunities and barriers.

-The indicators developed by the ICT Electronic Government survey highlight characteristics of government organizations with regard to ICT access, use and appropriation, such as:
+The indicators developed by the ICT in Government survey highlight characteristics of government organizations with regard to ICT access, use and appropriation, such as:

 • ICT infrastructure in government organizations;